Nishchal-Bhat/Not_E/README.md

 - When drawing in freehand mode, the app may slightly flatten some curved strokes.
 This is due to an optimization algorithm designed to reduce the number of points in each stroke.
 To minimize this effect, try drawing the curve more slowly; this should help prevent the algorithm from flattening it.

-- In text mode, there is no cursor you can move to select or edit different characters of the text, you will have to erase and retype typos.<br>
-Pressing Enter confirms you are done typing and prompts you to drag and position the text entity.
+- In text mode, pressing Enter confirms you are done typing and prompts you to drag and position the text entity.
 To insert a new line, use Shift + Enter